VolkanSah/How-to-use-fcrackzip/README.md

 ```

 ## Credits
 fcrackzip and fcrackzipinfo were written by Marc Lehmann.
-More information can be found at [Marc's website](http://www.goof.com/pcg/marc/).

 ## Additional Resources
 For further details and updates, visit the [fcrackzip project page](http://www.goof.com/pcg/marc/).